lolitosalva/another-bootstrap-dashboard/README.md

 If he looked at the “save for later” list, it would be really nice to be able to see which categories each recipe was saved under.
-For example, if he was looking for a recipe to do, he might say “Hey, Christmas is coming up, let’s see what I saved under the ‘Holidays’ category.
+For example, if he was looking for a recipe to do, he might look what he saved under the ‘Holidays’ category.
 Since he has a backlog of recipes sent to him via email, Anthony would also like to be able to create a “new” recipe easily, where he enters all the data for it from the start. "